Alverd02/Double-Pendulum/README.md

-I will asume that you already have python,fortran and gnuplot(optional) properly installed.
+I will asume that you already have python, fortran and gnuplot(optional) properly installed.

 -How this programs work